polymec/polymec-dev/docs/style_guide.rst

 Scoping
 =======

-Static functions
+Static Functions
 ----------------

-A function that is used only within one translation unit should be declared static so that its name does not appear in the list of symbols for the Polymec library.
+A function that is used only within a single translation unit should be declared static within that translation unit.
+This prevents its name from appearing in the list of exported symbols for the Polymec library.

-Local variables
+Local Variables
 ---------------

-A local variable should be declared as close as possible to the location(s) at which it is used.
-This makes it easier to identify problems involving that variable.
+Declare a local variable as close as possible to where it is used.
+This makes it easier to identify issues involving that variable.

-A variable should be initialized where it is declared, unless such an initialization renders a code construction awkward or inefficient.
+Initialize a variable when you declare it wherever practical.

-Scoping operators
+Scoping Operators
 -----------------

 If a function has a large number of localized variables that perform work,